haydensnow/posterpal/README.md

 ## ⚠️ Disclaimer

-I am by no means a Python expert, and this script can surely be improved and made more efficient.
-While it works quite well in my limited testing, this was created with my minimal Python knowledge, some help from GPT, and lots of trial and error.
-If you have any ideas or would like to contribute/improve it in any way, please let me know!

 Keep in mind that this script is currently set to overwrite any existing image files, so I recommend testing it with a test folder using your file naming scheme to make sure it's working properly.
 Proceed at your own risk.

 ## 🛠️ Setup and Configuration